E-1 Visa (US Treaty Trader Visa)

 For more information go to Enquiry Form

-• Trade constitutes an exchange principally between the United States and the Treaty Country (i.e., >50%), must be international in scope and must be substantial as measured by volume, frequency, and number of transactions.
+- Trade constitutes an exchange principally between the United States and the Treaty Country (i.e., >50% as measured over a rolling 12 month period), must be international in scope (i.e., excluding domestic transactions), and must be substantial as measured by volume, frequency, and number of transactions.

-E-1 visa applications are generally filed with a US consulates abroad local to the qualifying company.
+E1 visa applications are generally filed with a US consulates abroad local to the qualifying company.
 Senior consular officers are assigned to review these applications because of their complexity.
-Some consular posts will pre-screen the application, but, as of late, most applicants must attend a personal interview.
+Some consular posts will pre-screen the application, but, as of 2024, all applicants must attend a personal interview.

 Duration of the E1 visa is subject to reciprocity rules, depending on the country of nationality.